BlueBeetle13/ROS_Project1_Baby/README.md

 ![alt text](http://www.typhoonsoftware.com/GitHub/ROS_Project1_Baby/babyProject4.jpg "Testing the wiring")

-5) Once everything was set, I wrapped the wires, closed up the mobile, tested again, and my wife paited up the device box to look like it belongs in a kids room.
-The wires were securely fastened, and we both contributed MP3's to the music selection.
+5) Once everything was set, I wrapped the wires, closed up the mobile, tested again, and my wife painted up the device box to look like it belongs in a kids room.
+The wires were securely fastened with ECO-BOND, and we both contributed MP3's to the music selection.
 It will be interesting to see what songs he likes best!

-In order to have the ROS package start up with the device is powered up I added a launch file as well as a script to start ROS, set up the environment, and launch the package.
+In order to have the ROS package start up with the device is powered up I added a launch file (baby.launch) as well as a script to start ROS, set up the environment, and launch the package.

 ```
 #!  /bin/bash